Whataburger Double Meat Burger

 What are the Ingredients in a Whataburger?

-Here are brief definitions of select ingredients in this hamburger.
+Here are brief explanations of select ingredients in this hamburger.

 • Calcium Chloride is a crystalline water soluble chloride salt of calcium used as a stabilizer and thickener to adjust mineral deficiencies in food production.